cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

    pnpm init-vscode-sandbox
    ```

    The `pnpm init-vscode-sandbox` command creates a local [VSCode settings profile](https://code.visualstudio.com/updates/v1_72#_settings-profiles) that acts as a sandbox containing a specific set of VSCode extensions that will be run alongside Cursorless when you launch Cursorless in debug or test mode.
 This approach is [suggested](https://code.visualstudio.com/updates/v1_72#_extension-debugging-in-a-clean-environment) by the VSCode documentation.
-If you need to update any of the extension dependencies in the sandbox, you can add `--update` to the command.
+If you need to update any of the extension dependencies in the sandbox, you can add `--force` to the command.
 If you'd like to use additional extensions when debugging locally, you can use the following command:

    ```bash
    code --profile=cursorlessDevelopment --install-extension some.extension